pomponchik/locklib/README.md

 Deadlocks are impossible for this lock!

-If you want to catch the exception, import this from the locklib too:
+If you want to catch the exception, import this from the `locklib` too:

 ```python
 from locklib import DeadLockError
 ```

-### How does it work?

-Deadlock detection based on [Wait-for Graph](https://en.wikipedia.org/wiki/Wait-for_graph).